anoushka-j/AJ-shopify-intern-challenge/README.md

 # Shopify-Backend-Developer-Intern-Challenge
 A CRUD application to model an inventory database made with the Flask framework and Python for the Shopify Backend Developer Intern challenge.

-Once the git repo has been cloned and you are in the project directory:
+Once the git repo has been cloned and you are in the project directory, ensure thst you have installed virtualenv.

+        pip install virtualenv

 1. Create a virtual env in the directory